-In an effort to explore the WTE recommendations contained in the Beck Report, the Board adopted Resolution No. 06-05 Waste to Energy Disposal Facility directing DUSWM and the Authority to pursue full service proposals for the design, construction and operation of a 900 TDP local (County only) WTE and a 1500 TPD regional WTE.
+In an effort to explore the WTE recommendations contained in the Beck Report, the Board adopted Resolution No. 06-05 Waste to Energy Disposal Facility directing DUSWM and the Authority to pursue full service proposals for the design, construction and operation of a 900 TPD local (County only) WTE and a 1500 TPD regional WTE.
 An RFP for these services was released through the Authority in October, 2006.
 In March 2007 County staff accompanied representatives from the Authority and HDR Engineers on a technology tour of WTE facilities in several European countries.
 Pre-qualified vendors submitted formal proposals on April 20, 2007.
 Three proposals were received, two were deemed responsive to the RFP.
 The County, through the Authority, secured the services of HDR Engineers to comprehensively review the proposals.
 HDR and the Authority constructed a detailed financial model to evaluate the proposals.
 Based on the proposals, the 1500 TPD regional WTE concept provided the lowest per ton waste disposal cost.
 After being briefed on the lower cost regional option, in December, 2007 the Board held a public hearing on the construction of a publicly owned regional WTE in Frederick County, Maryland.
 In February, 2008, the Frederick County and Carroll County Commissioners conducted a joint meeting regarding the regional WTE concept.
 Subsequently the Frederick and Carroll County Commissioners decided to pursue a joint regional WTE facility which will be located in Frederick County.
-In February 2009 the Frederick County BoCC conducted a second public hearing regarding the construction of a regional WTE facility on property owned by the County (DUSWM) in the McKinney Industrial Park.
-On July 28, 2009 the Frederick County BoCC executed a Memorandum of Understanding (MOU) with Carroll County and the Authority for the development of the regional WTE facility and they executed their agreement with the Authority to develop the project in Frederick.
+In February 2009 the Frederick County BOCC conducted a second public hearing regarding the construction of a regional WTE facility on property owned by the County (DUSWM) in the McKinney Industrial Park.
+On July 28, 2009 the Frederick County BOCC executed a Memorandum of Understanding (MOU) with Carroll County and the Authority for the development of the regional WTE facility and they executed their agreement with the Authority to develop the project in Frederick.
 Carroll County executed the MOU July 23, 2009 and their agreement with the Authority on July 30, 2009.

-Another major revenue producing initiative for the solid waste enterprise was the development of the landfill (Site A and B) gas to electricity project.
-In January 2009 after completing a second procurement to develop the landfill gas, the BoCC executed an agreement with the Authority to develop the landfill gas through DCO Energy.
-This project, which is currently under construction, involves the construction and operation of facilities capable of generating up to 2 mega watts of electricity using the landfills' gas, resulting in a projected first year (fiscal year 2010) annual revenue of \$316,057.
-The agreement also includes the installation of gas wells on the Site B landfill, which has been estimated at a value of greater than \$1 million, the cost of which will be borne by DCO Energy.
+Finally, another major revenue producing initiative for the solid waste enterprise was the development of the landfill (Site A and B) gas to electricity project.
+In January 2009 after completing a second procurement to develop the landfill gas, the BOCC executed an agreement with the Authority to develop the landfill gas through DCO Energy.
+This project, which was completed on May 31, 2010, involved the construction and operation of facilities capable of generating up to 2 mega watts of electricity using the landfills' gas, with a guaranteed annual minimum revenue of \$288,000.
+The agreement also includes the installation of gas extraction wells on the Site B landfill, which has been estimated at a value of greater than \$1 million, the cost of which was borne by DCO Energy.